WesselSmit/education-portal/DESIGN_RATIONALE.md

 Students indicated the biggest problem with the announcements in the current portal is lack of overview, to create a better overview with more distinction between different types of announcements, we decided to create categories.
 The categories are: HvA, Medezeggenschap, Faculteit & Opleiding.
 Categories are indicated with colors, each color has it's own designated color.

-Categories with associated colors are displayed in a legend which also fiuntions as filter.
+Categories with associated colors are displayed in a legend which also funtions as filter.
 If users click on a legend item the announcement-list is filtered.
 All active filters are saved in localStorage meaning the user actions persist across page refreshes etc.

 <img width="800" alt="Schermafbeelding 2020-05-11 om 20 16 00" src="https://user-images.githubusercontent.com/45405413/84768719-fc5b7080-afd4-11ea-9d70-e4d3d5130e7e.gif">

 **Read History and Unread Messages Indicator**
 During the user test it became clear that students wanted clarity about which announcements have or haven't been read.
-To make this clear, the students themselves indicated that they liked the pattern of email, in which the unread messages are bolder than the unread messages.
+To show this, the students themselves indicated that they liked the pattern of email, in which the unread messages are bolder than the unread messages.
 We have also applied this in our website.

-In the LocalStorage, an object is kept of read messages.
-When the user has read an announcement, it is added to the object.
-The menu shows an indicator of the amount of unread messages.
-In this way, the user can keep track of whether he has read all messages and whether new messages have been added.
-This indicator is also determined by the object in the LocalStorage.
+In the LocalStorage, an object is stored of read messages.
+When the user has read an announcement, it's added to the object.
+The menu shows an indicator of the number of unread messages.
+This way, the user can keep track of whether he has read all messages and whether new messages have been added.

 <img width="800" alt="Schermafbeelding 2020-05-11 om 20 16 00" src="https://user-images.githubusercontent.com/45365598/84777532-fe77fc00-afe1-11ea-9d11-53719cf801aa.gif">

 ### Timetable
-Because students should be able to view not only today's schedule, but also the schedule for the rest of the week, we have enhanced this component.
+Because students shouldn't only be able to view today's schedule, but also the schedule for the rest of the week, we have enhanced this component.
 In this way the student can navigate between the days with the arrows.
-When the student doesn't have Javascript available the server will render the schedule of today.
+When Javascript isn't available the server will render the schedule of today.

 <img width="500" alt="Schermafbeelding 2020-05-11 om 20 16 00" src="https://user-images.githubusercontent.com/45365598/84381343-30a3eb00-abe9-11ea-8c03-1dcaeeda5618.gif">

 ### Course overview
-To make it possible for the student to see which courses he/she has had this block or past blocks, it is also necessary to enhance this component.
-To keep the interactions recognizable, we have also added the arrows here to navigate to a previous or next block.
-When the student doesn't have Javascript available the server will render the courses of your current block.
+To make it possible for the student to see which courses he/she has had in the past this quarter or past quarters, it is also necessary to enhance this component.
+To keep the interactions recognizable, we have also added the arrows here to navigate to a previous or next quarter.
+When Javascript isn't available the server will render the courses of your current quarter.

 <img width="500" alt="Schermafbeelding 2020-05-11 om 20 16 00" src="https://user-images.githubusercontent.com/45365598/84381339-2c77cd80-abe9-11ea-858e-aac51e1b5460.gif">

 ### Searchbar
-When users press the `/` key on their keyboard (and the focussed element isn't a input) the focus will automatically be given to the searchbar.
+When users press the `/` key on their keyboard (and the focussed element isn't an input) the focus will automatically be given to the searchbar.
 This shortcut is for users who use shortcuts to navigate websites.
-It's a small enhancement but can cause be a source of frustration for users who are used to it and more and more websites are starting to implement it.
+It's a small enhancement but can be a source of frustration for users who are used to it and more and more websites are starting to implement it.

-The search icon is also enhanced, whenever it's clicked the clientSide JS evaluates wehat should happen:
+The search icon is also enhanced, whenever it's clicked the clientSide JS evaluates what should happen:
 * if the search-input is empty the searchbar gets focus
 * if the search-input is not empty the search-query is send to the server